 The targeted audience is mainly female teenagers, the nature of publishing the novels is highly interactive and dependent on the activity of the audience.

-Khalifa, Salam, Nizar Habash and Dana Abdulrahim, (2016).
-A Large Scale Corpus of Gulf Arabic.
-In Proceedings of the Language Resources and Evaluation Conference (LREC), Portorož, Slovenia.
+- Salam Khalifa, Nizar Habash, Dana Abdulrahim and Sara Hassan: Gumar: A Large Scale Corpus of Gulf Arabic.
+In Proceedings of the Language Resources and Evaluation Conference (LREC), Portorož, Slovenia, 2016.

 We wish to thank all the writers of the novels for sharing them publicly, though all are written under pen names.
 We would also like to thank the Graaam forum members who collected the scattered novels and put them together on MS words files and published them online.

 We also thank the Curras members for sharing their web interface code that we built on to produce this website.